vuanhduc/docs/docs/pack/spring.md

 This pack provides SDM functionality for Java.

 [GitHub][]

 [API Doc][api-doc]

+`npm install @atomist/sdm-pack-spring`

 [github]: https://github.com/atomist/sdm-pack-spring (GitHub Repository)
 [api-doc]: https://atomist.github.io/sdm-pack-spring/ (API Docs)

 # Building Java software

 The Spring pack provides a way to build Java software, handling the CI part of a CI/CD lifecycle.
-This functionality depends on the presence of the `sdm-pack-build` extension pack.
+This functionality depends on the presence of the `@atomist/sdm-pack-build` extension pack, so add that to your dependencies as well.

 ## Building using Maven

-Building your application using Maven requires you to create a goal that kicks off a build using Maven:
+To build your application using Maven, create a goal that kicks off a build using Maven:

 ```typescript
 const mavenBuild = new Build().with({builder: mavenBuilder()})